hylo-lang/specification/spec.md

 2. Except as indicated, statements are executed in sequence.

-3. Statements do not require explicit statement delimiter.
+3. Statements do not require an explicit statement delimiter.
 Semicolons can be used to separate statements explicitly, for legibility or to disambiguate exceptional situations.
 [Note: A common practice is to write each statement on a new line.]

 ## Brace statements (a.k.a. code blocks)